solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

 and `ToAccountInfos<'info>` traits.

-These traits are added by the `#[derive(Accounts)]` attribute macro you've used before for instruction accounts.
-This means you can use similar structs with `CpiContext`.
+These traits are added by the `#[derive(Accounts)]` attribute macro you've used before, to specify the accounts required by your instruction handlers.
+You can use also use `#[derive(Accounts)]` structs with
+`CpiContext`.

 This helps with code organization and type safety.